typesense/typesense-website/docs-site/content/0.25.2/api/README.md

 ## What's new

-This release fixes some important bugs identified in the recently released [`v0.25.0`](../../0.25.0/).
+This release fixes some important bugs identified in [`v0.25.1`](../../0.25.1/).

-The changelog below contains aggregates all the changes between `v0.24.1` and `v0.25.x`.
+The changelog below contains aggregates all the changes between `v0.24.2` and `v0.25.x`.

 ### New Features